KnightmareVIIVIIXC/AIO-Firebog-Blocklists/.github/ISSUE_TEMPLATE/compile-.md

 #### Checklist
 Before submitting this request, make sure you have completed the following:

-- [ ] Searched for other custom blocklists that might be similar to this request.
+- [ ] Searched for other blocklists that might be similar to this request.
 - [ ] Ensured that the request aligns with the project's guidelines and policies.

 #### Declaration